ssudaraka/ssudaraka/README.md

 Welcome to my GitHub profile!

 I understand there's nothing much to see yet.
 I'm currently working on building my portfolio!
-Previously I worked at Auth0 by Okta as a Developer Support Engineer.
-I'm currently on a career break learning new stuff! 🤓
+Currently working as a Support Engineer at [Supabase](https://supabase.com).

 <!--
 **ssudaraka/ssudaraka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.